Advising for students interested in the pre-physician assistant program is done by select faculty in the Chemistry Department.

 Northern Michigan University offers courses that prepare students for admission to many physician assistant programs.
 This pre-physician assistant program is similar to the pre-medical program because of the strong emphasis on basic sciences and requisite courses focused on the human body and functions.
 More advanced courses required for admission to a specific physician assistant program may vary widely depending on the school.
 Students may have any major but must complete the science courses required for entry to the programs to which they are applying.
 NMU has an articulation agreement with Central Michigan University's physician assistant program that allows for four NMU students to have a guaranteed interview with a high probability of acceptance into the program on a non-competitive basis providing the students meet all of the admission criteria in the CMU curriculum guide, and minimum GPA requirements.
-Courses required by CMU's curriculum guide are indicated with an asterisk.

 Additional Application Criteria for the CMU Physician Assistant Program